openconfig/public/doc/Integrated-Circuit_pipeline_ggregated_counters_guide.md

 ##### Usability
-The increments of this counter are generally signall of some hardware defect (e.g. memory errors or signal integrity issues) or (micro)code softwafe defects.
+The increments of this counter are generally a signal of a hardware defect (e.g. memory errors or signal integrity issues) or (micro)code software defects.

 #### Queue tail and AQM drops exeption discussion.
-Drops assotiated tith QoS queue tail or AQM are result of egress interface congestion.
-What is NOT the same as I-C congestion, and shoudl be considered normal, expected state from platform (router) point of view.
-It may be not expected state form Network design point of view but this perspective is not what individual network device is aware of.
+Drops associated with QoS queue tail or AQM are the result of egress interface congestion.
+This is NOT the same as I-C congestion, and should be counted using /interfaces counters as it is expected state from the platform (router) point of view.
+It may be not expected state from a network design point of view but from the INTEGRATED_CIRCUIT, it is behaving according to design.

-The OpenConfig definition for `congestion-aggregate` clerly excludes "queue drop counters".
-It has also perfect sens to not coult QoS queue drops under this `congestion-aggregate` in order to keep it a clear signal of hitting I-C performance limitations, rather then blend it with basic, simple egress interface speed limitations.
+The OpenConfig definition for [congestion-aggregate](https://github.com/openconfig/public/blob/5d38d8531ef9c5b998262207eb6dbdae8968f9fe/release/models/platform/openconfig-platform-pipeline-counters.yang#L1096-L1099) excludes "queue drop counters".
+It desirable to  not count QoS queue drops under this `congestion-aggregate` in order to maintain a clear signal of hitting I-C performance limitations, rather then blend it with basic, simple egress interface speed limitations.

 ### Per-Block drop copunters
 [TODO] more detailed description for standard OpenConfig drop counters defined for Interface-, Lookup-, Queueing-, Fabric-  and Host-Interface- blocks.
 Also discuss relationship with Control plane traffic packets/octets counters.